projectfluent/fluent-rs/fluent-syntax/README.md

 # Fluent Syntax

-`fluent-syntax` is a parser/serializer API for the Fluent Syntax, part of the [Project Fluent][], a localization framework designed to unleash the entire expressive power of natural language translations.
+`fluent-syntax` is a parser/serializer API for the Fluent Syntax, part of the [Project Fluent](https://projectfluent.org/), a localization framework designed to unleash the entire expressive power of natural language translations.

 [![crates.io](http://meritbadge.herokuapp.com/fluent-syntax)](https://crates.io/crates/fluent-syntax)